agnes-lica/portifolio2.0/README.md

 ## Observations

 This page is still in construction, I'm building it as I learn Angular.
 Thank you for visiting.
-If you have any comments or sugestions fell free to contact me.
+If you have any comments or sugestions feel free to contact me.